cmda-bt/pt-course-19-20/readme.md

 walled garden that is formal education.
 To participate, collaborate, and join the conversation happening around you on the internet.
-Which is what we’ll do in this course.
+Which is what we’ll do in this project.
-And why we asked you to sign a waiver to join this course.
+And why we asked you to sign a waiver to join this project.

 Students are sometimes reluctant to share work online as they are afraid of negative feedback.
 Typically though, poor quality work is ignored rather than ridiculed (in fact, most work is ignored).
-Good work in a course like this is instead used by students to land job offers in the future.
+Good work in a project like this is instead used by students to land job offers in the future.
 And the experience of collaborating online often provides a positive transformative experience.

-If you are afraid of stalkers, don’t want your family finding out what you work on, or for other reasons want to stay anonymous in the online parts of our course, you may use an anonymous username, email address, and avatar.
+If you are afraid of stalkers, don’t want your family finding out what you work on, or for other reasons want to stay anonymous in the online parts of our project, you may use an anonymous username, email address, and avatar.

 ## Academic integrity